Gale Leach -- Author

 This page contains the presentation you viewed at the class, as well as:

-• Which company should I use to create, print, or ship paperbacks?
+- Companies I recommend to create, print, or ship paperbacks

-• Don't use spaces or tabs.
-Use INDENTS
+- Don't use spaces or tabs.
+Use indents and styles instead

 Self-Publishing Presentation